Central Station - Copenhagen

 that opened in 1847

-Picture of the first Central Station in Copenhagen from 1848 that was built in 1847 to serve the very first 30 km. railway line in Denmark from Copenhagen to Roskilde and visa versa.
-A new Central Station replaced it in 1864.
+The first Central Station in Copenhagen was built in 1847 - to serve travellers and commuters on the very first 30 km. railway line in Denmark from Copenhagen to Roskilde and vice versa.

 The second Central Station was built in 1864 and covered a huge area around the Axeltorv complex.
 The station was demolished in 1912 - when the present Central Station was inaugurated in 1911.